 absorbing the experiences of others.
 This is the key to the collective wisdom of the human race.

-Equipment Corporation achieved sales of over $14 billion, reached the Fortune 50, and was second only to IBM as a computer
+Corporation achieved sales of over $14 billion, reached the Fortune 50, and was second only to IBM as a computer manufacturer.

-manufacturer.
-Though responsible for the invention of speech recognition, the minicomputer, and local area networking, DEC
+Though responsible for the invention of speech recognition, the minicomputer, and local area networking, DEC ultimately failed as

-ultimately failed as a business and was sold to Compaq Corporation in 1998.
-This fascinating modern Greek tragedy by Ed Schein, a
+a business and was sold to Compaq Corporation in 1998.
+This fascinating modern Greek tragedy by Ed Schein, a high-level consultant

-high-level consultant to DEC for 40 years, shows how DEC's unique corporate culture contributed both to its early successes and
+to DEC for 40 years, shows how DEC's unique corporate culture contributed both to its early successes and later to an

 - Purpose and Overview